Create a Website Account - Manage notification subscriptions, save form progress and more.

 International TravelYou should arrive at the airport two hours before your scheduled departure time.

 The City of Durango has adopted the Colorado Model Municipal Records Retention Schedule.
 This schedule, which is available for you to search and use online, describes how long the various types of City records must be kept.
-The URL is https://www.colorado.gov/pacific/archives/municipal-records-retention-manual and for your benefit a single searchable 163-page PDF file of the entire Schedule is located here on the City’s website (the multi-page index is at the end of that document).
+For your benefit a single searchable 154-page PDF file of the entire Schedule is located here on the City’s website (the multi-page index is at the end of that document).

 To recognize some of the persons of Durango buried in this beautiful cemetery, we have produced two biographical walking tours, each with an accompanying map and index.
 One is an overall tour of Greenmount, focusing on 72 grave sites; the other takes you to the burial sites of the 158 individuals who were buried during the time frame of the 1918/19 Spanish Flu epidemic.
 Both tour guides are accessible on the Learn More About Durango page on this website (along with their maps, which are a separate download there).